About Us

 Emmanuel is a first-generation Southerner born to political asylees from Colombia.
 Though born in Greenville, North Carolina, he is proud to call the colonial capital of New Bern home.
 His entry into politics began at age 15 as a volunteer for Nick Freitas’s 2018 Senate Campaign in Virginia.
 It was this experience that began his love for liberty and politics .
 Since then, Emmanuel has aided in the Odham for Mayor campaign as the Hispanic Outreach Coordinator, a Field Organizer for the North Carolina Republican Party, and had the great privilege of working with Ron DeSantis for Governor campaign in 2022.
 He currently works as Campaign Manager for Friends for Josh Kohr.
 The Lord gave Emmanuel a special passion for educating his generation in the values of Faith and Freedom.
 He has started the Liberty Youth Coalition, an organization dedicated to educating and mobilizing the next generation of leaders in the ideas of liberty.
 He brings this passion to the

 NC RNHA.
 He plans on bringing Hispanic youth into the RNHA with a focus on strong policy positions and a digital first strategy.
+Manny also currently serves as Director of Communications for RNHA National.

 Meet Our Local Leaders